bao-tg/LaRE_x_DIRE/README.md

 # LaRE
-Official code for LaRE2: Latent Reconstruction Error Based Method for Diffusion-Generated Image Detection.
-(CVPR 2024) [[paper](https://arxiv.org/pdf/2403.17465)]
+Official code for LaRE2: Latent Reconstruction Error Based Method for Diffusion-Generated Image Detection (CVPR 2024).
+In this [paper](https://arxiv.org/pdf/2403.17465), we firstly propose the reconstruction error in latent space for generated-image detection.
+Compared with the existing method, we remarkably reduce the cost of feature extraction while preserving the essential information required for the detection of diffusion-generated images.

 <p align = "center">
 <img src="./assets/overview.png" width="400" />